StreamlineDevelopers/Webflow2React-V3/README.md

             └── ... (all extracted SVG files)
 ```

-You can now take the contents of the `react_output` directory and integrate them into a React project (e.g., one created with Create React App or Vite).
+The names of the `components`, `pages`, `public`, and `svgs` directories are all defined in your `config.json`.
+You can now take the contents of this output directory and integrate them into a React project (e.g., one created with Create React App or Vite).